-In this course, I guide you through each step necessary to complete a violin neck graft in chronological order from start to finish.
+In this 12 hour long course, I guide you through each step necessary to complete a violin neck graft in chronological order from start to finish.
 Each step is explained first and then followed by me showing you how I achieve that part of the process.
 In terms of a timeline, this online course is the equivalent of teaching a 2-week course in person.

 This Online Neck Graft Course consists of 2 parts which can be purchased individually.

 This Course has the optional extra of English, Mandarin Chinese and Spanish subtitles.
 Other language subtitles may be added in the future depending on demand.

 Approximately 6 hours of video